 Back in 2014, Warner Bros.
 Pictures and CBS Films announced they were working on a film adaptation of The Stand, but those plans eventually changed—likely when they realized how much material there is to cover.
 Instead, it was announced that a miniseries adapting the book would air on CBS All Access, the broadcast network’s streaming platform.
-The 10-episode series is currently set to air sometime in 2020.
+The nine-episode miniseries will premiere on December 17, 2020, with new episodes dropping weekly.

 Boone is best known for directing The Fault in Our Stars and is an on-the-record Stephen King superfan.
-He’s been attached to the project since it was announced as a film, and is now set to write and direct every episode of the miniseries.
-Ben Cavell will co-write and executive produce, with King, Roy Lee, Jimmy Miller and Richard P. Rubinstein also serving as executive producers.
+He’s been attached to the project since it was announced as a film, is directing and executive producing the premiere and the finale, which was written by King and includes a new coda not found in the pages of his revered book.
+Benjamin Cavell serves as showrunner and will executive produce, with Taylor Elmore, Will Weiske, Jimmy Miller, Roy Lee, and Richard P. Rubinstein also serving as executive producers.

 CBS All Access